darchr/gem5/configs/example/README.md

 ```

 The Probe for SimPoints looks for occurences of entrance and exit points within the machine code of the executed program.
-In other words, this probe finds and generates the `basic blocks` that later get inserted into the approriate `basic block vectors.` If the entry point of the code block has already appreared in current or previous vetor, then the frequency of the `basic block` gets increased by 1.
+In other words, this probe finds and generates the `basic blocks` that later get inserted into the appropriate `basic block vectors.` If the entry point of the code block has already appeared in the current or previous vetor, then the frequency of the `basic block` gets increased by 1.

 The output .bb / .bbz file will appear in the following format in the m5out directory: